Partnering to Develop High Quality Land Cover Products in Washington

-The Washington Department of Ecology required up-to-date land cover information and more accurate wetland maps to explore trends in wetland loss and find strategies to avoid future losses.
+The Washington Department of Ecology required up-to-date land cover information and more accurate wetland maps to explore wetland loss and find strategies to avoid future losses.
 Producing and developing land cover data is expensive and requires technical expertise and time that many agencies don’t always have.

 Two programs—the Washington Department of Ecology and the NOAA C-CAP land cover program—worked together on shared goals to update regional land cover data and improve wetland mapping accuracy.
 The team was able to expedite the C-CAP 2010 land cover update and develop a longer period of trend analysis with historic 1992 data from the coastal portion of Washington State.

 The partners worked to improve wetland mapping accuracy using a new method for modeling potential wetlands by combining several data layers, including the National Wetland Inventory, Soil Survey Geographic (SSURGO) data, National Hydrography Dataset, C-CAP, National Elevation Dataset, and Landsat Satellite imagery and modeling.
 This approach provided a more robust representation of potential wetland features and addressed gaps in coverage or dates.